Falling Dreams: What Does it Mean When You Dream That You’re Falling?

 Types of Falling Dreams and Their Interpretations

-What does it mean when you dream about falling from the sky? what does falling dreams mean?
+What does it mean when you dream about falling from the sky?
+What do falling dreams mean or what is a tornado dream meaning?
 These are questions sleep experts are asked every day.
 Falling dreams are so common that you’ve probably had more than one in your lifetime.

-Parasomnia (Hypnagogic Jerk) is a sleep disorder with symptoms of uncontrollable physical movement or verbal outbursts while sleeping
+Hypnagogic jerk is a sleep disorder with symptoms of uncontrollable physical movement or verbal outbursts while sleeping.

 Physiological Explanations for Dreams of Falling (The Hypnagogic Jerk)